-The panel design weight for ABS recruits corrects for the disproportionate ABS design by adjusting the distribution of sample across the ABS strata to match the distribution of the ABS frame across strata, ABS recruits come from a variety of sample sources, some of which employ different stratification schemes.
+The panel design weight for ABS recruits corrects for the disproportionate ABS design by adjusting the distribution of sample across the ABS strata to match the distribution of the ABS frame across strata.

+ABS recruits come from a variety of sample sources, some of which employ different stratification schemes.
 The panel design weight for ABS recruits is tailored to the stratification scheme used for the sample from which the panelist was recruited.
+Currently, ABS recruitment waves for the SSRS Opinion Panel are stratified on a combination of geographic region and model-based indicators of the presence of key subpopulations.